-Explores ways in which individual business units operate and interrelate.
-Examines how consumers, owners of factors of production, and business people interact to meet many of society's needs.
-Also investigates the fundamentals of supply and demand, market structure and performance, and the basic principles which surround all the resource markets (labor and capital).
-Examines basic market structures of pure competition, pure monopoly, monopolistic competition, and oligopoly.
+This course explores ways in which individual business units operate and interrelate.
+It examines how consumers, owners of the factors of production, and business people interact to meet many of society's needs.
+The course also investigates the fundamentals of supply and demand, market structure and performance, and the basic principles that surround all resource markets (labor and capital).
+Finally, it will examine the market structures of pure competition, pure monopolies, monopolistic competition, and oligopolies.
 Fall, Spring.